kantorset/MexPackUnpack/README.md

 #### Eigen Vector Treatment and Least Squares Example

 Currently Eigen Vector objects (e.g. ```Eigen::VectorXd```) are not explicitly supported by the interface.
 But this should not pose any difficulty as they are effectively supported implicitly.
-If a MATLAB/Octave array is passed in as an Eigen Matrix, you can get an explicit Eigen Vector using the row or column method.
+If a MATLAB/Octave array is passed in as an Eigen Matrix, you can get an explicit Eigen Vector using the row or column method of the Eigen object.
 Any Eigen Vector that needs to be returned to MATLAB/Octave, can be passed using the corresponding Eigen Matrix type template parameter.
 This works because Eigen Vectors are basically just Eigen Matrices with one dimension size specialized at compile time to 1.
 Here is an example passing a matrix of points into C++, doing a least squares fit in C++ (obviously a trivial example that could have just been done in MATLAB/Octave) and returning the parameter vector from the least squares fit to MATLAB/Octave.
 Note the parameters are an Eigen Vector object but we can return them using the Eigen Matrix template parameter.
 Also note that even though we have a single input to the Mex function, it is returned from unpackMex as as tuple (with one element) and so needs to be destructured.

 ```cpp
 #include "MexPackUnpack.h"